WilliamsiNFINITE/Bug-tracker-VariaMos/README.md

 Open ormconfig.js & update the local PostgreSQL credentials to match with yours.

-To compile the project, run this command:
+To compile the project, go to server dir & run this command:
 `npx tsc --project .\tsconfig.json`

 To run the migrations, go to server dir & run this command: